Banging Toolbox

 California Air Tools 8010A oil-free 2hp quiet 60 decibels

-- Has a much longer life cycle than most other compressors.
+• Lasts much longer than most other compressors.

 #2 Best California air tool compressor